top of page

 Extraction

-If the tooth cannot be saved, your dentist may decide to remove it.
+If the tooth cannot be saved, your dentist may recommend removing it.
 This will eliminate the source of the infection and prevent further complications.

 See Your Fort McMurray Dentist for a Cleaning